 If this was the actual interview, this could result in your dental school application not being accepted.
 But because you found this information out about your interview abilities, you have a chance to improve prior to the big day.

 Practice makes perfect, and it helps you mentally.
 By attending mock interviews, you have a better idea of what to expect for your real interview.
 You are given tips and feedback on how you can excel during your actual interview, thereby relieving a great deal of anxiety and stress.

 Interviewers want to know if you can handle the difficulties involved with becoming a dentist.
-There is rigorous coursework and hours of training to prepare you for the profession, and admissions committees want candidates who they know can complete the program.
+There is rigorous coursework and hours of training to prepare you for the profession.
 Therefore, you want to have a thorough understanding of dentistry as a profession and convey to admissions committees that you can meet their standards.

 You will most likely be asked why you wish to pursue dentistry, and you cannot answer, “Because I want to help people.”
 You have to provide more information to the interviewers to convey that you are ideal for dental school.
 Be ready to clearly and confidently state why you want to become a dentist.
 Be sure to touch upon the following:

 Interviewers will ask about you to gain a better sense of who you are as a person, so be prepared to talk about yourself.
 Many interviews begin with, “Tell me about yourself.”
 This is your chance to start your dental school interview off on the right note.
 A few topics to cover when speaking about yourself include:

 A great way to prepare for your interview is to research dental school interview questions and answers.
 These prepare you for the questions that may come up and allow you to craft compelling responses to complex questions.
 Let’s analyze several dental school interview questions and answers.